pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `RegEx Fail Explanation`

 "Only used in conjunction with the above Attribute RegEx.
-Should the user not pass the restrictions imposed by the regular expression, the user is shown this error-message.
+Should the user not pass the restrictions imposed by the regular expression, the user is shown this error message.

-    If you are - for example in an university context - restricting access to students only, you might want to explain here that Employees are not allowed to book tickets.
+    If you are - for example in an university context - restricting access to students only, you might want to explain here that employees are not allowed to book tickets.

 `Ticket Secret SAML Attribute`

-"In very specific instances, it might be desirable that the ticket-secret is not the randomly one generated by pretix but rather based on one of the users attributes - for example their unique ID or access card number.
+"In very specific instances, it might be desirable that the ticket secret is not the randomly one generated by pretix but rather based on one of the user's attributes - for example their unique ID or access card number.

-    To achieve this, the name of a SAML-attribute can be specified here.
+    To achieve this, the name of a SAML attribute can be specified here.

-    It is however necessary to note, that even with this setting in use, ticket-secrets need to be unique.
+    It is however necessary to note that even with this setting in use, ticket secrets need to be unique.
-    This is why when this setting is enabled, the default, pretix-generated ticket-secret is prefixed with the attributes value.
+    This is why when this setting is enabled, the default, pretix-generated ticket secret is prefixed with the attributes value.

-    Example: A users `cardid` attribute has the value of `01189998819991197253`.
+    Example: A user's `cardid` attribute has the value of `01189998819991197253`.
     The default random ticket secret would have been `yczygpw9877akz2xwdhtdyvdqwkv7npj`.
     The resulting new secret will now be `01189998819991197253_yczygpw9877akz2xwdhtdyvdqwkv7npj`.

     That way, the ticket secret is still unique, but when checking into an event, the user can easily be searched and found using their identifier.

-### IdP-provided E-Mail addresses, names
+### IdP-provided email addresses, names

 By default, pretix will only authenticate the user and not process the received data any further.

 However, there are a few exceptions to this rule.

-There are a few [magic]{.title-ref} attributes that pretix will use to automatically populate the corresponding fields within the checkout process **and lock them out from user editing**.
+There are a few magic attributes that pretix will use to automatically populate the corresponding fields within the checkout process **and lock them out from user editing**.

-> -   `givenName` and `sn`: If both of those attributes are present and pretix is configured to collect the users name, these attributes' values are used for the given and family name respectively.
+> -   `givenName` and `sn`: If both of those attributes are present and pretix is configured to collect the user's name, these attributes' values are used for the given and family name respectively.
-> -   `email`: If this attribute is present, the E-Mail-address of the users will be set to the one transmitted through the attributes.
+> -   `email`: If this attribute is present, the email address of the user will be set to the one transmitted through the attributes.

-The latter might pose a problem, if the IdP is transmitting an `email` attribute which does contain a system-level mail address which is only used as an internal identifier but not as a real mailbox.
+The latter might pose a problem if the IdP is transmitting an `email` attribute which does contain a system-level mail address which is only used as an internal identifier but not as a real mailbox.
 In this case, please consider setting the `friendlyName` of the attribute to a different value than `email` or removing this field from the list of requested attributes altogether.

 ### Saving attributes to questions

 By setting the `internal identifier` of a user-defined question to the same name as a SAML attribute, pretix will save the value of said attribute into the question.

-All the same as in the above section on E-Mail addresses, those fields become non-editable by the user.
+All the same as in the above section on email addresses, those fields become non-editable by the user.

 Please be aware that some specialty question types might not be compatible with the SAML attributes due to specific format requirements.
 If in doubt (or if the checkout fails/the information is not properly saved), try setting the question type to a simple type like "Text (one line)".